WolfwithSword/AdFK/README.md

 Note: For the initial startup, configuring clientId and clientSecret will require a restart if configured via the json file.
 The UI will change it live.

+### API

+There is also an HTTP API which, once you are authenticated, you can hit to instantly run any ad.

+HTTP GET: http://localhost:{port}/ad/{length} where length must be one of the six preset lengths.
+These ads will play 1 second after being hit.

 ## Requirements
 OBS must be running before launching the program.
 If it isn't, then an error message will be displayed.
 Simple start OBS and restart AdFK to resolve.